shubham911-dell/Click-Line/Readme.md

-# Word Snap Selector — Chrome Extension
+# Click-Line — Chrome Extension

 **Developer:** Shubham Dhakal
-**Version:** 3.2
+**Version:** 3.3

-Word Snap Selector is a Chrome extension that makes text selection and copying feel precise and fast.
+Click-Line is a Chrome extension that makes text selection and copying feel precise and fast.
 It also adds a universal “chat enter” behavior that you can control globally, per-site, and per-page.

 ---